jrowellfx/seqLister/README.md

 - expandSeq(["0-16x8", "0-16x2"])
 returns -> [0, 8, 16, 2, 4, 6, 10, 12, 14]

-Anything that is not of the above format is ignored for the purposes of building the list of integers and the ignored item is appended to the optional argument `nonSeqList`.
+Anything that is not a `Frame-Range` is ignored for the purposes of building the list of integers and the ignored item is appended to the optional argument `nonSeqList`.